-29 What have been the most significant PPP transactions completed to date in your jurisdiction?
+What have been the most significant PPP transactions completed to date in your jurisdiction?

-The most relevant PPP or project-related deals completed recently that are worth mentioning (both by size and relevance in this context) were the following:
+Relevant PPP or project-related deals completed recently (some of which took place during the covid-19 pandemic outbreak) that are worth mentioning (both by size and relevance in this context) are the following:

-the financing by EIB and Banco BPI (CaixaBank) of a windfarm portfolio with 96MW of installed capacity and benefitting from a feed-in tariff:

-- the refinancing of the Finerge group debt and operations in excess of €700,000,000, one of the largest wind financings in Europe, and the longest tenor renewables deal and largest green loan deal in Portugal; - the EIB financing of a project comprising the development, construction, implementation, operation and maintenance of a 25MW offshore floating wind technology in Portugal; - the financing, construction and implementation of Europe's largest microalgae production unit located in Portugal (Póvoa de Santa Iria), thus leading Portugal to become part of an innovative European microalgae-biofuel FP7 demonstration project (project Biofat); - the financing of 40 photovoltaic small-scale generation units, including several regulatory and real estate matters, which, due to the size and specificities of the project of each production unit, had led the project to be structured in such a way that carves out mechanisms to prevent contamination of projects and allow for long-term flexibility and solidity; - the refinancing by an international syndicate of banks (including commercial banks and EIB) of the debt in the amount of approximately €240 million of six port operators, owned by the same shareholder; - the financing of a 25MW photovoltaic project, based on a 'corporate PPA' logic.
-It was the first bank financing of a renewable energy project in the Iberian Peninsula with no guaranteed remuneration (feed-in tariff); - the financing of the construction of a new university campus in Lisbon under a project finance regime.
-This is an innovative project as far as project finance structures in Portugal are concerned, since the borrower is a private law foundation and part of the financial flows financing the project arises from donations to be made to the borrower; and - the financing of an innovative biomass energy production project, including all relevant phases, from construction to operation and maintenance, comprising two biomass powerplants in the north of Portugal with a combined installed capacity of 30 MW, under a project finance regime.
+- the financing by EIB and Banco BPI (CaixaBank) of a wind farm portfolio with 125.25 MW of installed capacity; - the financing by EIB and Banco BPI (CaixaBank) of a wind farm portfolio with 96 MW of installed capacity and benefitting from a feed-in tariff; - the refinancing of the Finerge group debt and operations in excess of €700 million, one of the largest wind financings in Europe, and the longest tenor renewables deal and largest green loan deal in Portugal; - the €150 million refinancing of existing debt of the Finerge group incurred in connection with the acquisition of two solar plant portfolios in Spain and Portugal; - the financing of 40 photovoltaic small-scale generation units, including several regulatory and real estate matters, which, due to the size and specificities of the project of each production unit, had led the project to be structured in such a way that carves out mechanisms to prevent contamination of projects and allow for long-term flexibility and solidity; and the refinancing by an international syndicate of banks (including commercial banks and EIB) of the debt in the amount of approximately €240 million of six port operators, owned by the same shareholder.